Dynamic random graphs with vertex removal: The DRGVR model as an inhomogeneous random graph

-Finally, we show the first point of Theorem~\ref{thm approximate intro}.
-First of all, note that the local weak limit of $G^\lambda_n$ exists and it constructed from $(\cT, 0)$ conditionally on the event $\{a_0 > \lambda\}$ by pruning the tree by removing all vertices whose type is at most $\lambda$ together with their descendants.
+Finally, we prove the first point of Theorem~\ref{thm approximate intro}.
+First of all, note that, conditionally on the event $\{a_0 > \lambda\}$, the local limit of $G^\lambda_n$ exists and it constructed from $(\cT, 0)$ by removing all vertices whose type is at most $\lambda$ together with their descendants.